-Why a RATE LOCK Has Become the Most Requested Loan Option
+Why a RATE LOCK Has Become the Most Requested Mortgage Loan Option

 Making decisions about permanent financing is always difficult.
 Having to make these decisions during a turbulent rate environment makes it all the more challenging.
 As Treasury and SOFR rates continue to rise, a ‘rate lock’ has now become the most requested loan option and for good reason.
 By entering into a rate lock agreement, a commercial mortgage loan is protected from rate increases in the fluctuating market.
 Rate locks do come with conditions and possible penalties, so it’s really important to understand the pros and cons of a rate lock agreement.